The Bankrate promise

 - You may only qualify for a shorter loan term, which could make the monthly loan payments affordable.

 - The lender could sue you to recoup the unpaid balance if you fall behind on loan payments.

 Where to get larger unsecured loans

-Typically, unsecured loans of this size should be reserved for cars that can’t be financed with a secured loan.
-These can include collectables and antiques.
+Typically, unsecured loans of this size should be reserved for cars you can’t finance with a secured loan.
+These can include collectibles and antiques.

 Secured car loans are easier to get

 - A borrowing history that shows a track record of consistent, on-time payments